 Alberta's Traffic Safety Act and its supporting regulations (specifically the Vehicle Equipment Regulation) don't list a specific crack length or chip diameter that's automatically illegal.
 Instead, they require that:

-A peace officer (Calgary Police, RCMP, or a commercial vehicle inspector) can issue a vehicle defect notice if they determine the damage creates a safety issue.
-The notice requires you to repair the defect and usually get the vehicle reinspected within a set window — typically 10 days.
+A peace officer can issue a vehicle defect notice if they determine the damage creates a safety issue.
+The notice requires repair and typically a reinspection within 10 days.

 When is a cracked windshield actually illegal to drive?

 1. The damage is in the driver's critical viewing area.
-This is the zone directly in front of the driver, roughly the width of the steering wheel, up to the top of the wiper sweep.
-Cracks or chips in this area are treated more strictly than anywhere else on the glass.
+This is the zone directly in front of the driver, roughly the width of the steering wheel.
 A star break here can cost you a defect notice even if it's under 25 mm.

 3. The crack is longer than about 300 mm (12 inches) anywhere on the glass.
-There's no exact statutory number, but long cracks are considered structurally significant regardless of location.
+Long cracks are considered structurally significant regardless of location.

-A defect notice isn't a fine by itself — it's an order to repair.
-Ignore it, and the follow-up ticket is typically $155–310 in Alberta.
-Get caught driving afterward without fixing it, and you can face further penalties or have the vehicle taken off the road.
+A defect notice isn't a fine by itself.
+Ignore it, and the follow-up ticket is typically $155–310.
+Get caught driving without fixing it, and you can face further penalties or have the vehicle taken off the road.

 What about chips and small cracks?